allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

   ```

 ## 1.11.
 O(n^2)
-1. In a nested loop or iteration, we use mutiplication for the complexity.
+1. In a nested loop or iteration, we use multiplication for the complexity.
 2. `O(n^2)` is quadratic time.
 3. If iterations execute in the same layer, we can simply add on the complexity, while if the iteration is nested, we can multiply the numbers.
   ```js